Web-Ex-Machina/contao-personal-data-manager/README.md

 Configuration
 -------------

+First, you will need to define an encryption key.
-Models (and their associated DCA) need to be adjusted.
+Then, models (and their associated DCA) need to be adjusted.

+### Encryption key

+As this bundle uses [`plenta/contao-encryption`][4], an encryption key needs to be set.
+When the bundle is loaded, it checks wether the encryption key `plenta_contao_encryption.encryption_key` is set or not.

+If not, it will look for ours, named `wem_pdm_encryption_key`, in the `/system/config/localconfig.php` file.
+And apply it to the `plenta_contao_encryption.encryption_key` container parameter.

 ### Model